A Portal to Remember

 What’s going on?
 What’s become of Sarah, the portal too?
 Then it struck him!
 He felt sick with panic!
 What if the portal swallowed her?
 Or what if she became overwhelmed and jumped in?
 He felt his throat catch.

-But as the portal continued radiant, pouring out endless epiphanies of love and romance, miracles and magic, his fear subsided.
+But as the portal continued radiant, pouring out endless epiphanies of love and romance and miracles, his fear subsided.

 He tried to soak himself in its bliss.
 But it didn’t work quite as well alone.